importstring/Predicting-Heart-Disease/README.md

 Use this virtual environment for the jupyter notebook.
 Note everything has already been run so you don't need to install anything to see the outputs.

+I decided against OOF‑stacking and MLP.
+It's probably not the best use of my time.